Program name: Summer Student Research Scholarships in Psoriatic Diseases

 The application must be a single PDF document, minimum 12 font, single spaced, with one inch margins consisting of the following sections:

-2. Relevance to psoriatic arthritis: (maximum ½ page): Note that only projects relevant to psoriatic arthritis will be funding.
+- Relevance to psoriatic disease: (maximum ½ page): Note that only projects relevant to psoriatic disease will be funded.

 Specific Conditions of Funding/Knowledge Translation